TOLL FREE NUMBER:

 While the benefits of outsourcing to a 3PL are attractive to companies looking for supply chain solutions to ease their distribution and fulfillment needs, there are also some disadvantages to hiring an outsourced provider.
 Companies are at risk of losing control over the warehousing and distribution process when working with a 3PL.
 This shift of control can impact customers and their satisfaction with the product and confidence within the company If there are any issues with fulfillment and on-time delivery, customers will be looking at the company for immediate solutions, not the 3PL who holds control.
 This can have a considerable negative impact on customer service in addition to shifting control over shipments, quality control and close proximity to the product also become a new risk.
 Lastly, not being near the product or its distribution could create a lack of market knowledge for a logistics team.

 Companies who do not use third-party logistics companies, or only use them for strategic parts of their business, manage their own warehouse and distribution centers.
 While costs in the United States still remain high, an alternative location, that holds the same standards but with more flexibility and potentially large financial benefits, is Mexico.
 Mexico’s manufacturing sector has steadily grown over the past 20 years but it has only been in the last 10 years that many of these companies have also moved their packaging, fulfillment and distribution centers to Mexico.
 One of the biggest advantages, and often most appealing aspect, of moving a business to Mexico is the low labor costs.
 Additional benefits, however, are its close proximity to the U.S. border, talented labor pool and ability to take advantage of the multiple trade and duty-free agreements Mexico shares with other countries.
 The most common trade agreement, especially in today’s political climate, is NAFTA, which is currently under revision.
-In addition to NAFTA, companies in Mexico are taking advantage of a program called Section 321.
+In addition to NAFTA, manufacturing companies in Mexico are taking advantage of a program called Section 321.

 Section 321 is a U.S. shipment type.
 Shipment types, also known as a release option or clearance type, is a type of transportation used by carriers crossing the U.S. borders.
 Shipment types fall under one of three categories: